 The Automotive sector is one of the key branches of the Polish economy.
 Its significance is reflected in the labour market.
 Around 180,000 people work in the automotive manufacturing industry, making it the fourth largest industrial employer in the country.

-Business Services Sector, consisting of BPO, IT, SSC and R&D companies, is one of the fastest developing industries in Poland.
-It benefits from the global trend of centralisation of back office functions, where availability of skilled and dedicated employees together with labour costs arbitrage are the most important factors when deciding about the future locations of business.
+The business Services Sector, consisting of BPO, IT, SSC and R&D companies, is one of the fastest-developing industries in Poland.
+It benefits from the global trend of centralisation of back office functions, where the availability of skilled and dedicated employees together with labour costs arbitrage are the most important factors when deciding about the future locations of business.

 Defence and aerospace